 He was also among the few on both sides to realize that, instead of a short, decisive, and relatively bloodless conflict, this would be a long, bloody affair.
 Lee served several rather unrewarding positions between July 1861 and June 1862, the last of which was military adviser to President Jefferson Davis; despite this, he was able to work out a coherent strategy for the Confederate defense.

-During McClellan’s Peninsular Campaign in May 1862, troops under Confederate General Joseph E. Johnston were being driven towards Richmond by the heavily equipped and organized Army of the Potomac.
-To relieve the pressure on Johnston, Lee collaborated with Thomas J. (“Stonewall”) Jackson to turn several minor garrisons into a superb force which then struck at targets in the Shenandoah Valley; the surprised Federals were forced into retreating, leaving Washington under threat.
+During McClellan's Peninsular Campaign in May 1862, troops under Confederate General Joseph E. Johnston were being driven towards Richmond by the heavily equipped and organized Army of the Potomac.
+To relieve the pressure on Johnston, Lee collaborated with Thomas J. (“Stonewall”) Jackson to turn several minor garrisons into a superb force that then struck at targets in the Shenandoah Valley; the surprised Federals were forced into retreating, leaving Washington under threat.

-This in turn caused President Abraham Lincoln to withhold from McClellan a large corps by which McClellan had planned to attack Richmond; on May 31, McClellan was attacked by Johnston’s forces at Fair Oaks.
+This, in turn, caused President Abraham Lincoln to withhold from McClellan a large corps by which McClellan had planned to attack Richmond; on May 31, McClellan was attacked by Johnston's forces at Fair Oaks.
 Although inconclusive, Johnston was wounded and had to withdraw from active duty.
 Davis then gave the command to Lee.

 Lee Take a Field Command

-Within three weeks Johnston’s former command had been transformed into a new Army of Northern Virginia.
+Within three weeks, Johnston's former command had been transformed into a new Army of Northern Virginia.
 Lee transferred his headquarters to the field so as to be near his men.
-When Jackson arrived with his men from the valley, Lee struck at McClellan on the north bank of the Chickahominy River, defeating the right-wing and descending on McClellan’s supply line from his York River base.
+When Jackson arrived with his men from the valley, Lee struck at McClellan on the north bank of the Chickahominy River, defeating the right wing and descending on McClellan's supply line from his York River base.

-This was the start of the Seven Days battles, in which in a series of encounters McClellan was forced to withdraw his army to the wharves of Berkley Plantation, getting aid from vessels of the U.S. Navy.
+This was the start of the Seven Days battles, in which, in a series of encounters, McClellan was forced to withdraw his army to the wharves of Berkley Plantation, getting aid from vessels of the U.S. Navy.
 The Seven Days was the first Confederate victory since the First Bull Run, and Lee became a major hero.

-He then inflicted several defeats on the Union – some very severe – especially on August 29–30, 1862 at Manassas, Virginia in the Second Battle of Bull Run.
-Lee then crossed into Maryland, in part to gather Southern sympathizers in that state, and also to carry the fight to enemy territory, with which he planned on drawing the enemy out of Virginia.
+He then inflicted several defeats on the Union - some very severe – especially on August 29–30, 1862, at Manassas, Virginia, in the Second Battle of Bull Run.
+Lee then crossed into Maryland, in part to gather Southern sympathizers in that state and also to carry the fight to enemy territory, with which he planned on drawing the enemy out of Virginia.

 The following May 1863, the battle of Chancellorsville took place, and although outnumbered by at least two to one, he divided his forces twice and circled the Federals under "Fighting Joe" Joseph Hooker in one of the most audacious maneuvers in military history.
 He also suffered the irreparable loss of Stonewall Jackson, mortally wounded while reconnoitering the left flank.

-Again, Lee tried to draw the enemy out of Virginia; this time he crossed the Potomac and headed north into Pennsylvania, where he hoped to resupply his men.
-He was met and stopped during the first week of July, in a massive, three-day engagement at Gettysburg.
-The battle would become the storied “high tide” of the Confederacy, and after the war Southern historians would strive to find ways to excuse Lee for the battle, blaming the devastating loss on many of Lee’s subordinates (especially James Longstreet, who opposed Lee’s strategy for the battle).
+Again, Lee tried to draw the enemy out of Virginia; this time, he crossed the Potomac and headed north into Pennsylvania, where he hoped to resupply his men.
+He was met and stopped during the first week of July in a massive, three-day engagement at Gettysburg.
+The battle would become the storied "high tide" of the Confederacy, and after the war, Southern historians would strive to find ways to excuse Lee for the battle, blaming the devastating loss on many of Lee's subordinates (especially James Longstreet, who opposed Lee's strategy for the battle).

 Although there were major failures by subordinates, most notably General A.P.
 Hill allowing a general engagement to occur in opposition to Lee's orders and General Dick Ewell keeping his corp deployed North of the battlefield, limiting its effectiveness, much of the blame lies with Lee himself.

-General Lee gave very discretionary orders that were often misinterpreted, and during the battle was often conspicuously absent from the action.
-He was also not yet comfortable with using Longstreet as a strategic advisor as Jackson had been, not agreeing with Longstreet’s general defensive mindset.
+General Lee gave very discretionary orders that were often misinterpreted and, during the battle, was often conspicuously absent from the action.
+He was also not yet comfortable with using Longstreet as a strategic advisor as Jackson had been, not agreeing with Longstreet's general defensive mindset.
 Although the loss was a combination of many factors, Lee showed his usual grace in accepting full responsibility for the battle.

 Final Year and Surrender